MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Installing Emacs</b></summary>

-Like *vim*, *Emacs* can be installed as a stand-a-lone application or via software management software and a software repository.
+Like *Vim*, *Emacs* can be installed as a stand-a-lone application or via a software management tool and a software repository.

-Emacs can be downloaded from https://www.gnu.org/software/emacs/ and insalled with a platform specific installer.
+*Emacs* can be downloaded from https://www.gnu.org/software/emacs/ and insalled with a platform specific installer.
-Older versions of Emacs comes pre-installed on Mac OS, but you may want a more recent version.
+Older versions of *Emacs* comes pre-installed on Mac OS, but you may want a more recent version.
 You should remove the old version with the commands `sudo rm /usr/bin/emacs` and `sudo rm -rf /usr/share/emacs`.
 Binaries for the Mac are available at https://emacsformacosx.com.
 As of August 2020, version 27.1-1 is the stable release.

-Emacs is also available for a number of software repositories.
+*Emacs* is also available for a number of software repositories.
 It can be installed on the Mac with macports using the command `sudo port install emacs`.
 A GUI based version can be installed with the command `sudo port install emacs-app` The Homebrew repository for Mac OS is popular.